Normalizations and misspecification in skill formation models: Skill formation models

-tells us the relative rank (or the quantile) in the skill distribution at time $t+1$.
-Also notice that if investment was directly observed, then $Q_{\alpha_{2}}(I_t)$ is also identified and belongs to a particular level of investment.
-We can then for example vary the investment quantile/level and analyze how future skill ranks are affected.
-Once we know the rank at time $t+1$ and fix investment and production function shock quantiles in that period, we can also identify the skill rank at time $t+2$.
-Thus, using these recursive arguments, we can identify the relative rank in period $T$, given investment and production function shock quantiles in all period and a skill quantile in period $0$.
-We could then make statements such as: ``A person at lowest $10\%$ of the initial skill distribution would end up at the 30\% quantile in the final period skill distribution with a particular investment strategy and median production function shocks.''
-These statements would allow comparisons of investment strategies, assessing heterogeneous effects, and choosing optimal investments depending on the skill level.
-Instead of fixing the unobservables at particular quantiles, we can also average them out because
+Once we know the rank at time $t+1$ and fix investment and production shock quantiles in that period, we can identify the skill rank at time $t+2$.
+Using recursive arguments, we can identify the relative rank in period $T$, given investment and production shock quantiles in all period and a skill quantile in period $0$.
+We could then make statements such as: ``A person at lowest $10\%$ of the skill distribution in period $0$ would end up at the $30\%$ quantile of the original skill distribution in the final period with a particular investment strategy and median production function shocks.''
+These statements would allow comparisons of investment strategies, assessing heterogeneous effects, and choosing optimal investments.